NVSL/QuadClass-Resources/labs/Assembling-A-PCB/Quadcopter-Assembly.md

 The soldering stations are available for hand-soldering the through-hole parts.
 You can work on this whenever the maker studio is open.

+## Tips, Tricks, Bells, and Whistles

+### Attaching the Motors

+The spec for the board, should provide a snug fit for your motors, but the board milling process is not perfectly precise.
+Also, the motors are subject to significant stress during testing (as your board bangs around the test stand).
+To hold the motors in place, hot glue works well.
+Position the motors as you like and apply 1-2 _small_ amount of got glue to the corner formed between your PCB and the motor.
+You don't need very much and applying alot will make a mess and make it difficult to remove the motors later.

+Do not using anything stronger (e.g., super glue or gorilla glue).
+It makes a mess, is too brittle, and is very hard to remove.
+Hot glue is really the about perfect.

+### "Feet" for Your Quadcopter

+It's useful to have something for your quadcopter to stand on so it sits level on the ground.
+This is especially handy when you are calibrating your IMU.
+You have several options:

+1. You can use the motors.
+Position them to ride low, so the bottom extends down a ways, and make sure you put them all at the same height.
+The draw back is that wires can get banged around.
+2. 3D print something.
+Go crazy, but remember that weight is an issue.
+3. A piece of light foam would make a pretty good landing pad.
+You can even use part of a household sponge.
+4. The battery can also help here if you mount it underneath.

+### Attaching the Battery

+The battery is awkward, and it's a hard problem to solve.
+Many things can work, but few look great:  Blue tape, rubber bands, velcro.

+One thing that might help is shortening the wiring harness that connects to your quadcopter.
+Play around until you find a good length and then trim it short.

+We also have some plastic "cages" you're welcome to use.